About statutory land valuations in Queensland

 Properties with multiple zoning

-If a property is covered by two or more zonings under a town or state plan, the predominant zoning on the property determines the valuation methodology.
+If a property is covered by 2 or more zonings under a town or state plan, the predominant zoning on the property determines the valuation methodology.
 For example, if more than half the area of land is zoned rural, then the land will be designated as rural land and valued using unimproved value.

 Separate valuation for part of a parcel of land